tokenzoo/tokenzoo.github.io/primitives.md

 </details>

-## OPRF
+## Oblivious Pseudorandom Functions {#oprfs}

-Oblivious pseudorandom functions are two-party protocols for obliviously evaluating pseudorandom functions: using private client inputs, and a private server key.
+Oblivious Pseudorandom Functions (OPRFs) are two-party protocols for obliviously evaluating pseudorandom functions: using private client inputs, and a private server key.
 Such protocols can be augmented with extra verifiability properties (VOPRFs) to ensure that the client can verify that the PRF is evaluated